AresMUSH/aresmush/game/plugins/arescentral/help/config.md

 ---
-toc: ~admin~ Configuring the Plugins
+toc: ~config~ Configuring the Plugins
-summary: Configuring AresCentral.
+summary: Configuring the communication with AresCentral.
 ---
 # AresCentral - Configuration